 Reinforce and implement at national level of the Recommendation concerning the Promotion and Use of Multilingualism and Universal Access to Cyberspace could be a useful tool in this respect.

-Russian Federation, Government: Reinforce and implement at national level of the Recommendation concerning the Promotion and Use of Multilingualism and Universal Access to Cyberspace could be a useful tool in this respect.
+Russian Federation, Government: Reinforce and implement at national level of the Recommendation concerning the Promotion and Use of Multilingualism and Universal Access to Cyberspace

-Open up cyberspace to content production and content fruition in more languages, be they local, national or international, including email, search engines and native capability for Unicode
+Open up cyberspace to content production and content fruition in more languages, be they local, national or international, including email, search engines in diverse coding formats.

-Launch and support governmental and regional initiatives as well as supporting endeavors taken by the private sector, individuals and civil society for. digitization and digital archiving of cultural heritage.
+Launch and support governmental and regional initiatives as well as supporting endeavors taken by the private sector, individuals and civil society for. preservation, digitization and digital archiving of cultural heritage and born-digital information.

-Russian Federation, Government: Launch and support governmental and regional initiatives as well as supporting endeavors taken by the private sector, individuals and civil society for.digitization and digital archiving of cultural heritage.
+Russian Federation, Government: Launch and support governmental and other initiatives for preservation, digitization and digital archiving of cultural and documentary heritage.

-Streamline DAC initiatives and programmes launched and/or implemented by different international and regional organizations such as LAS, ESCWA, ITU, and AICTO.
+Streamline DAC initiatives and programmes launched and/or implemented by different international and regional organizations such as LAS, ESCWA, ITU, ALECSO and AICTO.

 Russian Federation, Government:

-Streamline DAC initiatives and programmes launched and/or implemented by different international and regional organizations such as LAS, ESCWA, ITU, and AICTO.

 Develop region-wide standards for developing digital content specific to the vehicular languages that will enhance quality, interoperability, and inter-regional collaboration.

-Promote infrastructure to facilitate development of local content, given the relationship between the deployment of Internet infrastructure and the development of local digital content.
+Promote infrastructure to facilitate development of local content, given the relationship between the deployment of Internet infrastructure and the development of local digital content, in particular broadband and cloud computing.

-Russian Federation, Government: Promote infrastructure to facilitate development of local content, given the relationship between the deployment of Internet infrastructure and the development of local digital content.
+Russian Federation, Government: Promote infrastructure to facilitate development of local content, given the relationship between the deployment of Internet infrastructure and the development of local digital content

 Support national entrepreneurial and start-up ecosystem to help the digital content industry to flourish, including incubators, accelerators, mentorship, investments, and venture capital, focusing on DAC applications and emphasizing the recent technology trends such as mobile devices, tablet computers, and cloud computing.

-Develop an enabling environment that will support the private sector by facilitating access to national and regional funds and making these funds available, providing facilities such as the simplification of processes to establish a business, and providing incentives such as tax exemptions for start-ups and SMEs in the field of DAC development.

-Russian Federation, Government:
+Develop appropriate policies and procedures to help converting saved documents from analogue to digital system.

+Consider the inclusion of protection of digital heritage in a normative instrument on documentary heritage.

+Russian Federation, Government: Consider the inclusion of protection of digital heritage in a normative instrument on documentary heritage, especially of indigenous people and in minor languages .

 The UN Declaration on the Rights of Indigenous Peoples.